ghostbyte-dev/pixelix/README.md

 ## Check Download Stats of Pixelix Releases
-Curious how many times Pixelix has been downloaded?
+Curious how many times Pixelix has been downloaded from the Github Releases?

 You can view the release download statistics here on [GitHub Release Stats](https://github-release-stats.ghostbyte.dev/ghostbyte-dev/pixelix).
 It’s a simple tool we also maintain to track GitHub release download counts.